There it is again.

 And if you’re hosting your video on a site like YouTube or Vimeo, make sure to use annotations, end cards, or interactive links that make it even easier to send viewers to your blog.

 You’ve got plenty of places to look for awesome promo video samples.
 In addition to Pat Flynn and Fizzle’s work, you can use the classic Dollar Shave Club commercial as an example of an extremely clever, engaging video that drove so much traffic that it crashed the company’s servers.

 Another great promotional video idea is Gary Vaynerchuck‘s YouTube channel trailer (it’s a hoot – mimic this for your blog and you’re sure to generate more interest.)

-If you have a product to offer, create a video preview.
+If you are monetizing your blog and have a product to offer, create a video preview.
 The Fizzle guys make trailers for their video courses, Jeff Goins put up a trailer for his new book The Art of Work, and Steve Kamb provided a video overview of his Nerd Fitness Academy product.

 2) CONVERSION – Video That Turns Visitors Into Subscribers and Customers

 Do you sometimes wish your opt-in page produced more email subscribers?
 Or that your “Work with Me” page generated more leads?